YuChenAmberLu/Options-Calculator/README.md

 ## Python Resources:

-Pandas: Pandas is a Python package for data analysis.
+* Pandas: Pandas is a Python package for data analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.

-Numpy: Numpy is a fundamental package to support for multi-dimensional arrays and matrices.
+* Numpy: Numpy is a fundamental package to support for multi-dimensional arrays and matrices.
 It is not only used for scientific computing, but also for multi-dimensional container of generic data.

-Math: Math provides access to the mathematical functions, such as pi, log, exp, sqrt, and other mathematical functions.
+* Math: Math provides access to the mathematical functions, such as pi, log, exp, sqrt, and other mathematical functions.
 Statistics: Statistics provides access to the statistics functions, such as norm_pdf, norm_cdf, mean, stdev, and other statistics functions.

+* matplotlib.pyplot

+* datetime